Most of us probably had our first exposure to trading when we were younger; we tagged along when our parents fed us with simple joy like shopping.

 We all know that feeling when something goes wrong and our minds are constantly searching for an answer from someone.

-Similarly, your customers might be in a state of anxiety too when they realise there is an issue.
+Similarly, your customers might be in a state of anxiety too when they realise there is an issue, which leads them to abandon their cart.

 Your contact details should be visible and contactable.
 It’s even better if you have a robust customer service team that’s available 24/7 over email, or over the phone.